connectedbydata/connectedbydata.org/_projects/2023-catalysing-communities.md

 <iframe width="315" height="560" src="https://www.youtube.com/embed/8Bhno3xNu38?si=BlVve7gfHEcO0YUd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## No Excuses
+## Behind Our Screens
-No Excuses is focused on preventing childhood online harm by securing tech accountability for young people.
+[Behind Our Screens](https://linktr.ee/behind.our.screens) (formerly No Excuses) is focused on preventing childhood online harm by securing tech accountability for young people.
 Our campaign has been created by a UK based group of campaigners who have experienced online sexual abuse.
-No Excuses believes that for online harm to be understood and prevented by regulators and government we need participatory data that does not exist now.
+Behind Our Screens believes that for online harm to be understood and prevented by regulators and government we need participatory data that does not exist now.
 We want to create community generated data on victims’ experiences of childhood online harms to ensure online safety regulation and policy is grounded in the reality of online harm.

+<iframe width="315" height="560" src="https://youtube.com/embed/MRu-PsZZrUI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## London Renters Union
 The [London Renters Union](https://londonrentersunion.org/) (LRU) is a membership organisation consisting of city-wide community of renters.
 A key issue for our organising efforts in London is the poor state of rental licensing data provided by different local authorities across the city.
 Improving access to the data and consistency across boroughs would allow members to better hold landlords and estate agents who exploit and mistreat tenants to account.
 This would grow renter power across the city in our shared struggle to transform the housing system so that it provides decent, safe and affordable homes for everyone.